Cal-CS-61A-Staff/cs61a-apps/hog-contest/README.md

-# hog-contest
+# Hog Contest

-This tool is for the hog-contest.
+This is the leaderboard for the Hog Contest.

 ## Setup

-To setup, install all dependencies in `requirements.txt`.
-Run `python3 main.py` to run the app.
+Install the dependencies in `requirements.txt`.
+From the `berkeley-cs61a` repo, copy `src/proj/hog/hog_eval.cpp` into `./main.cpp`.
+Run `python3 main.py` to

-## Other Sections
+start the Flask app.